Ian Happ Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 21st-ranked team ERA across all MLB pitching staffs (4.48).
+- The Marlins have the 18th-ranked team ERA across all MLB pitching staffs (4.54).

-- The Marlins rank 21st in baseball in home runs surrendered (33 total, 1.2 per game).
+- The Marlins rank 21st in baseball in home runs given up (35 total, 1.3 per game).

-- Cabrera makes the start for the Marlins, his sixth of the season.
-He is 1-2 with a 4.91 ERA and 24 strikeouts in 22 2/3 innings pitched.
+- Hoeing (0-1) makes the start for the Marlins, his second of the season.

-- In his last time out on Monday against the Atlanta Braves, the right-hander threw 4 1/3 innings, allowing four earned runs while surrendering four hits.
+- In his most recent appearance on Tuesday, the right-hander tossed 3 2/3 innings against the Atlanta Braves, giving up four earned runs while surrendering six hits.

-- The 25-year-old has put together a 4.91 ERA and 9.8 strikeouts per nine innings across five games this season, while allowing a batting average of .229 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.